Accounting for Subsystem Aging Variability in Battery Energy Storage System Optimization: Conclusion and Outlook

 This study demonstrated, through a comparative simulation of four operational scenarios, that neglecting aging inhomogeneities among subunits in BESS leads to technically infeasible schedules, reduced fulfillment, and missed revenue opportunities.
 Accurate modeling of degraded subsystems, as conducted in scenario~II, substantially improved both profitability and operational robustness.
 In fact, scenario~II achieved 9\% higher revenue per unit of SOH loss compared to scenario~I. Incorporating aging costs into the optimization objective (scenarios III and IV) further enhanced system performance by enabling more strategic cycling behavior.
 Scenario~IV, which combined cost-aware scheduling with detailed subsystem modeling, yielded the best overall results with 21\% higher revenue per unit of SOH loss compared to scenario I (523\,102 EUR vs. 430\,203 EUR).
 Ultimately, this study highlights that aging-cost-aware and heterogeneity-aware optimization is not only a technical refinement but a driver of long-term economic value in BESS operation.

-While the obtained results for a one-year operation are promising, the optimizer’s tendency to favor cycling the less costly, more aged subsystem may, over time, increase SOH imbalance between strings.
+While the one-year operation results seem promising, the optimizer's tendency to favor cycling the less costly, more aged subsystem may increase SOH imbalance between strings over time.
 This divergence could lead to an earlier end of life for the entire system.
 Future research should explore strategies that incorporate SOH balancing objectives or adaptive cost terms to ensure more uniform aging across subsystems.
-Such refinements may help unlocking additional lifecycle value in long-duration applications or unbalanced second-life systems.
+Such refinements may unlock additional lifecycle value in long-duration applications or unbalanced second-life systems.

 \begin{small} \end{small}